IPv6

 • Flow Label (20 bits)

-A new addition in IPv6.
-Allows routers to identify and handle packets belonging to the same flow (e.g., a video stream) without inspecting inner layers.
+Identifies packets belonging to the same flow (e.g. a video stream).
+Allows per-flow handling without inspecting inner layers.
 Set by the source.

 • Payload Length (16 bits)

-The size of the data following the header, in bytes.
-Unlike IPv4, this does not include the header itself.
+Size of data following the header in bytes.
+Does not include the header itself.

 • Next Header (8 bits)

-Identifies what comes after the IPv6 header.
-Either an upper-layer protocol (like TCP = 6, UDP = 17) or an extension header.
+Identifies what follows: a transport protocol (TCP = 6, UDP = 17) or an extension header.
 Replaces IPv4’s Protocol and Options fields.
-Enables IPv6’s flexible extension header chaining.

 • Hop Limit (8 bits)